-Use the vlan filter global configuration command on the switch to apply a VLAN map to one or more VLANs.
+Use the vlan filter global configuration command on the switch stack or on a standalone switch to apply a VLAN map to one or more VLANs.
 Use the no form of this command to remove the map.

-vlan filter mapname vlan-list { list | all}
+vlan filter mapname vlan-list {list | all}

-no vlan filter mapname vlan-list { list | all}
+no vlan filter mapname vlan-list {list | all}

-тарпате Name of the VLAN map entry.

-list The list of one or more VLANs in the form tt, uu-vv, xx, yy-zz, where spaces around commas and dashes are optional.
-The range is 1 to 4094.

-all Remove the filter from all VLANs.

-There are no VLAN filters.

-To avoid accidentally dropping too many packets and disabling connectivity in the middle of the configuration process, we recommend that you completely define the VLAN access map before applying it to a VLAN.

-For more information about VLAN map entries, see the software configuration guide for this release.

-This example applies VLAN map entry map1 to VLANs 20 and 30:

-Switch(config) # vlan filter map1 vlan-list 20, 30

-This example shows how to delete VLAN map entry mac1 from VLAN 20:

-Switch(config) # no vlan filter map1 vlan-list 20

-You can verify your settings by entering the show vlan filter privileged EXEC command.
+Syntax Description mapname Name of the VLAN map entry. list The list of one or more VLANs in the form tt, uu-vv, xx, yy-zz, when around commas and dashes are optional.
+The range is 1 to 4094. all Remove the filter from all VLANs.
+Defaults There are no VLAN filters.
+Command Modes Global configuration L Construction of the second se Command History Release Modification 12.1(11)AX This command was introduced.
+Usage Guidelines y dropping too many packets and disabling connectivity in the middle of the s, we recommend that you completely define the VLAN access map before applying For more information n about VLAN map entries, see the software configuration guide for this release.
+Examples This example applies VLAN map entry map1 to VLANs 20 and 30: Switch(config)# vlan filter map1 vlan-list 20, 30 This example shows how to delete VLAN map entry mac1 from VLAN 20: Switch(config)# no vlan filter map1 vlan-list 20 You can verify your settings by entering the show vlan filter privileged EXEC command.

-Command Description show vlan access-map Displays information about a particular VLAN access map or all VLAN access maps. show vlan filter Displays information about all VLAN filters or about a particular VLAN or VLAN access map. vlan access-map Creates a VLAN map entry for VLAN packet filtering.
+Related Commands Command Description show vlan access-map Displays information about a particular VLAN access map or all VLAN access maps. show vlan filter Displays information about all VLAN filters or about a particular VLAN or VLAN access map. vlan access-map Creates a VLAN map entry for VLAN packet filtering.